hackclub/slack-stats/readme.md

 Open the [Slack Stats](https://airtable.com/appfewDQPFde2gvcC/) base in the Hack Club airtable.
 You'll need org access.

+If you don't have access to the Hack Club org on Airtable, you can access a read-only copy of the database: [airtable.com/shrchjsMgctNzkEDt](https://airtable.com/shrchjsMgctNzkEDt)

 ### Deployment and logs:

 This is deployed on Vercel to [slack-stats.hackclub.dev](https://slack-stats.hackclub.dev/).
-Password protection is configured on the Vercel side.
 The [project](https://vercel.com/hackclub/slack-stats/) is under Hack Club's Vercel org.

 ### Run locally: